xpdota/triggevent-site/pages/Automarkers.md

 # Making your own Automarks with Scripts

+## Entirely Scripted Trigger

+You can now write a complete trigger entirely within Groovy.

+This section will be updated soon.

+## Hybrid Easy Trigger/Scripted

 See the Easy Triggers [Script Action](tutorials/Easy-Triggers.md#advanced-scripting) for more details.
+It is generally cleaner and easier to write the trigger purely in scripts.

 The short version is, you can write a script to handle automarkers, and call that script from an Easy Trigger.
 Here is an example of how one might implement the TOP Sniper Cannon automarker with a script: